October Founders Days!

 Alpha Phi - October 10th

-Alpha Phi International Fraternity that connects women with a common set of ideals: “a unique bond of sisterhood, a spirit of generosity, high expectations for character and a drive for innovation”.
+Alpha Phi International Fraternity connects women with a common set of ideals: “a unique bond of sisterhood, a spirit of generosity, high expectations for character and a drive for innovation”.
 Alpha Phi was founded by ten women in 1872 at Syracuse University, who were among the very first women to attend the university.
 Their sisterhood focuses on supporting one another in lifelong achievement.
 To learn more about Alpha Phi, click here

 Tau Epsilon Phi - October 10th